-At this moment there is a global food supply shortage, making sustainability the new buzz word.
+At this moment, there is a global food supply shortage, making sustainability the new buzzword.
 But, what exactly is a sustainable food supply?
-The ability to provide a continuous supply of crops and livestock without harming the environment while maximizing output are the driving factors for sustainability in agriculture.
-By understanding some important factors associated with this concept, building a sustainable food supply can be an achievable goal for people choosing to live in balance with their environment.
+The ability to provide a continuous supply of crops and livestock without harming the environment while maximizing output is the driving factor for sustainability in agriculture.
+By understanding some essential factors associated with this concept, building a sustainable food supply can be an achievable goal for people choosing to live in balance with their environment for food.

 Considerations for Implementing a Sustainable Food Supply

 There are several government agencies responsible for regulating wildlife and public lands.
 They monitor the environment and ecosystems to determine the need for restrictions.
 Although hunting game and harvesting plant resources can be beneficial to maintain ecological balance, there is an ebb and flow that You must respect.
 Following any laws and regulations for subsistence harvesting will ensure a healthy ecosystem on public lands.

 A balanced ecosystem is something that You can achieve on private land as well.
 For those who want to develop sustainable agricultural methods, it is essential to research the types of crops and livestock to be grown.
 Some livestock may need to forage on specific plants and avoid other plants that are poisonous to them.
 Making sure everything can live together will allow for a healthy ecosystem.

 3. Seek Out Renewable Energy Flow